Breed Info

 Personality & Expectations

-Many German Shepherds are often aloof, but not typically aggressive.
-They’re generally reserved and may take time to warm-up, but once they do, they can be fiercely loyal.
+Many German Shepherds are generally reserved and may take time to warm-up, but once they do, they will be fiercely loyal.
 In families, they’re often very approachable and generally easy-going.
 However, when threatened, they can be quite protective and strong, speaking to their historical guard and watch dog uses.

 Officially classified as “versatile service, herding and working dogs”, German Shepherds are highly intelligent and trainable.
 They have been renown for everything from herding sheep (as their name implies), alerting a deaf partner to sounds, to stopping armed police suspects, to locating cadavers in 9/11.
 These dogs thrive when given practically any task.